gophergala/watchtower/challengepost.md

   * Listening in on a channel and storing data on your server to graph later?
 Use the HTTP async callback endpoints
   * Sending out data from your Arduinos?
 Use the TCP/IP or UDP endpoints
 * High performance
-	* The server can handle thousands of subscribers on thousands of channels without problems
+	* The server should handle thousands of subscribers on thousands of channels without problems
 * Reliable
 	* High test coverage should give users that warm, fuzzy feeling of reliability

-### Things I wanted to do but didn't have time for
+### Things I wanted to do but know I won't have time for

+* 100% test coverage
+* Support for all of the endpoints
 * Add Watchtower support to an existing embedded system so I could make a snazzy video
-* 100% test coverage
-* UDP support
-* HTTP Async support
-* Back everything with a database (probably [Bolt](https://github.com/boltdb/bolt))
+* Back everything with a database (probably [Bolt](https://github.com/boltdb/bolt)) so state is kept when the server goes down